-Impressions and details from my visit to the Minack Theatre
+Photo album from my visit to the Minack Theatre

-Sub tropical Gardens
+The Sub tropical Gardens at the Minack Theatre

 For garden lovers it is a real bonus to climb higher above the Theatre and dig-zag through the garden terraces slightly reminiscent of the cliff gardens of St Michael’s Mount.
 The warm bowl of granite rocks acts of the Minack Theatre acts as a natural radiator and is packed with sub tropical planting that had weathered the winter surprising well.
 It was a perfect spot to relax on one of the benches for a moment of peaceful contemplation of the dramatic theatre below and extraordinary seascape of rolling waves from the warm seclusion of the garden.